-Study plan for MAMN-BIODI Biodiversity, Evolution and Ecology, spring 2019
+Study plan for MAMN-BIODI Biodiversity, Evolution and Ecology, fall 2019

 Master of Science in Biology - Biodiversity, Evolution and Ecology

 Two years of full-time study, where the normal workload for a full-time student is 60 credits for one academic year.

 The study programme will give you a broad introduction to ecology, evolution or systematic research.
 The programme covers themes that range from the biology of single organisms to biogeographical patterns, and you can immerse yourself in both theoretical and applied research.
 Through choosing your own subjects and working independently, you will acquire scientific competence.
 By working on the masters project you will learn to work in a scientific manner.
 After completing the study you will have a working knowledge of scientific methods and have developed the ability for critical thinking based upon knowledge of the subjects.
 Thesis topics can be drawn from fields such as behavioral ecology, biodiversity, biogeography, evolutionary biology, quantitative ecology, landscape ecology, paleoecology, parasitology, population biology, population genetics, taxonomy and systematics, vegetation history, and pollen analysis.

 Having completed the Masters programme in Biology, with specialization in Biodiversity, Evolution and Ecology, the student will:

 - Know fundamental patterns and processes in biodiversity, ecology and evolution.

 - Be well acquainted with, and understand, evolutionary and ecological theory for interspecific variation in adaptation to the biotic and abiotic environment.

 - Understand how human activities effect other populations, species, and ecosystems.

 - Be able to use evolutionary theory to explain biological patterns.